 Employers can access this support through the National Apprenticeship Service.

-We are a Main Provider on the Register of Apprenticeship Training Providers and an approved training provider for the Commercial Procurement and Supply Apprenticeship standard (previously known as Public Sector Commercial Level 4 Apprenticeship).
+We are the largest provider on the Register of Apprenticeship Training Providers and an approved training provider for the Commercial Procurement and Supply Apprenticeship standard (previously known as Public Sector Commercial Level 4 Apprenticeship).
 This standard is suitable for all organisations.

 This level 4 apprenticeship is suitable for all organisations and will take 2 years to complete.